Growing Great Raspberries

 Pruning Raspberries

-There are 2 basic types of raspberries, regular July bearing raspberries and twice bearing or everbearing raspberries.
+There are 2 basic types of raspberries, regular July-bearing raspberries and twice-bearing or everbearing raspberries.

 The first thing you need to know is that there are 2 basic types of raspberries, Summer Bearing Raspberries (the regular type) and Everbearing Raspberries.
 Summer Bearing Raspberries produce one big crop in about July and Everbearing Raspberries produce once on last year's growth in about July and then again in the fall on this year's growth.

-How to Prune Summer Bearing Raspberries
+How to Prune Summer-Bearing Raspberries

 How to Prune Everbearing Raspberries

 Cut the top part of all the canes to about 4 feet tall in the Autumn.
 The first crop of berries will be produced on these lengths next July.
 The second crop of berries will come on the new growth that shoots off the top of these lengths next fall.
 Once established all raspberries may also benefit from thinning to make picking easier.
-Note: some gardeners prefer to cut all their everbearing raspberries canes to a couple of inches from the ground in the winter, but while this is an easy method, keep in mind, that you eliminate the first crop completely.
+Note: some gardeners prefer to cut all their everbearing raspberry canes to a couple of inches from the ground in the winter, but while this is an easy method, keep in mind, that you eliminate the first crop.

 If you haven't got a raspberry patch yet I hope you find a spot where you can plant one 'cause if it's the last thing I do...
 I'm gonna eat raspberries!

-Shauna
+Shauna Lambeth ©

 Sign up here and never miss an article Our Monthly Newsletter